clipmagic/ChatAI/docs/guides/prompt-injection-and-site-security.md

 Prompt injection is a real consideration for any public-facing chatbot.

 The most effective mitigations are not clever prompts.
-They are clear access rules, careful control of what is sent to the model, and predictable safeguards in application logic.
+They are clear access rules, careful selection of what is sent to the model, and predictable safeguards in application logic.

 ChatAI is built with this mindset and provides configuration and hooks to support it.